-All portfolio acquisition decisions must be made by Hoist Finance's Management Investment Committee and in certain cases also the Board Investment Committee.
-Standard portfolio acquisitions with value up to EUR 75 million or certain complex and/or non-standardised transactions with a value up to EUR 25 million require approval by the Management Investment Committee while standard offers exceeding EUR 75 million, or certain complex and/or non-standardised transactions exceeding EUR 25 million, require the approval from the Board Investment Committee or the Board of Directors.
-When a credit institution makes a purchase where the consideration exceeds 25% of its own funds, such transaction also requires the approval of the Swedish FSA, while a purchase where the consideration exceeds 10% of the own funds has to be notified to the Swedish FSA.
+Minor portfolio purchases may be approved locally or jointly by the country manager and regional director, while other investment decisions must be made by Hoist Finance's Management Investment Committee and in certain cases also the Board Investment Committee.
+Offers larger than EUR 500,000 always require approval by the Management Investment Committee while offers exceeding EUR 50 million, or certain complex and/or non-standardised transactions, require the approval from the Board Investment Committee or the Board of Directors.
+When a credit institution makes a purchase where the consideration exceeds 25% of its capital base, such transaction also requires the approval of the Swedish FSA, while a purchase where the consideration exceeds 10% of the capital base has to be notified to the Swedish FSA.